PSS-GROOT/pcs-rasp/README.md

 # pcs-rasp
 Backend services that targeted install on raspberry-pi.
 Collect data from i2c IO and publish to mqtt broker with specify topic.

+### Usage (Server must got the record for every device and able to response setting)
+1. For single device simulation run > python main.py
+2. For multiple device simulation , edit configureMock.py and run > python configureMock.py (device mac address mock from integer 1 and increment by 1 for next device.)

 ### Thread
 1. Main thread : i2c connection and handler.